Apply

 • Confirm with “Vyhledat” to search through available records

-AAU can arrange translation for incoming students and forward the invoice (translation is not paid by AAU).
-For this purpose we use the external company Právní překlady who have a network of certified translators.
-There is also a possibility to translate and verify the translation of the legalized documents via a representative office of the Czech Republic (an
+We recommend using Právní překlady who have a network of certified translators.
+There is also a possibility to translate and verify the translation of the legalized documents via a representative office of the Czech Republic (an Embassy or a Consulate).

 Below you will find the instructions for the process: